 One of the most effective ways to prevent workplace violence is putting into place a zero-tolerance policy that covers all workers, clients, and anyone else who may encounter the company personnel.
 It is crucial for employers to understand that their reactions to reports of workplace violence greatly affect employee behaviors and can make or break their companies’ cultures.
 A strict and well-executed policy creates a bond of trust between employers and their employees, as the latter knows that if an act of violence or harassment occurs, there will be appropriate responses and real consequences for the offender(s).
 On the other hand, it is also critical for employees to know how to recognize, handle and report incidents of violent and threatening behavior.
 This is done through establishing safety protocols and implementing them through company-wide training.
 When all employees are on the same page about what counts as unacceptable behaviors, what to do when they experience these behaviors, and the best measures to take when encountering a dangerous, hostile situation at work, they can work together to ensure a healthy, productive workplace and minimize the risks of violence.

 We know it’s stressful for companies to worry about safety while facing other constant challenges, so we are here to help take that stress off your shoulders.
-We invite you to join our webinar: Violence Prevention in the Workplace, at 10:00 am PST on Wednesday, August 24th, for more detailed guidance on building a reliable workplace violence prevention program that makes sense to your company.
+We invite you to watch our recorder webinar: Violence Prevention in the Workplace for more detailed guidance on building a reliable workplace violence prevention program that makes sense to your company.
 While there is no certain way to prevent all workplace violence, we can help you minimize the risk, building a safe and healthy work environment, step-by-step.